kanedo/wordpress_changelog/README.md

 make it pretty.
 At the moment I don't check if anything is real.
 I'm assuming this app runs in a perfect little world.
 I don't check if there is any network or even if the codex is available.

+## changelogs

+### 0.0.1 (2014-06-19)
+Initial Version.
+Basic functionality provided

+### 0.0.2 (2014-07-20)

+* use latest version if no upper bound is given
+* added table of content to output
+* use correct links to codex
+* get all changes even if divided in multiple lists
+* get changes from sub-headings
+* indicate version on each change

 ## Contributing

 1. Fork it ( https://github.com/kanedo/wordpress_changelog/fork )